Coping With Holiday Stress: 11 Parenting Tips

 - I thought holidays were supposed to be fun.
 None of my friends are around!

 People with psychiatric disorders often have an even harder time.
-Depression and substance abuse worsen, and suicide attempts appear to increase.
-Don’t misunderstand—the holidays are also wonderful, but we’d be fooling ourselves if we ignored the yearly misery that the holidays can potentially engender.
+Depression and substance use challenges worsen, and suicide attempts appear to increase.
+And this is without the escalation in mental health challenges we’ve seen due to the pandemic.
+Don’t misunderstand—the holidays are also wonderful, but we’d be fooling ourselves if we ignored the misery that the holidays can potentially engender.

 So, how do we navigate these frenzied days?
 How do we stay on even keel?